 Launched in 2015, the annual Chindia summit is hosted by the ICA (India, China America) Institute at Kennesaw State University.
 The topic of this year is Footprint of India and China on the rest of the World.
 Confucius Institute at KSU gave full support to the event.
-CI teachers helped do registration work and received highly appreciation from people who attended the event.
+CI research assistants helped do registration work and received highly appreciation from people who attended the event.

-CI teachers' group photo.
+CI research assistants' group photo.

 C5 Georgia-China Orientation